The woman who inspired the congregation

 Mother Joseph died of cancer in Vancouver, Wash., on Jan.
 19, 1902.
 What she accomplished during her 46 years in the West is extraordinary – establishing 33 ministries, including several that still operate today.

 In recognition of her significant contributions to the development of Washington state, in 1980 a statue of Mother Joseph was dedicated in Statuary Hall in Washington, D.C., and in the State Capitol in Olympia, Wash.
-In 1999, Mother Joseph’s birthday – April 16 – was declared a state holiday (non-legal).
+In 1999, Mother Joseph’s birthday – April 16 – was declared a (non-legal) state holiday.

-- Download the story of Blessed Emilie Gamelin or Mother Joseph.
+- Download a PDF about Blessed Emilie Gamelin or Mother Joseph of the Sacred Heart.

-- Download a historical timeline for the Sisters of Providence in the West (1856 to present).
+- View historical timelines about Sisters of Providence in the West.

-- Visit the Sisters of Providence international site for information about the congregation and museum in Montreal.
+- Visit the Sisters of Providence international website for information about the congregation and museum in Montreal.